kubernetes/enhancements/keps/sig-node/0035-20190130-topology-manager.md

     1. CPU Manager static policy calls `GetAffinity()` method of Topology Manager when deciding CPU affinity.
 1. Add `GetTopologyHints()` method to Device Manager.
-    1. Add Socket ID to Device structure in the device plugin interface.
-Plugins should be able to determine the socket when enumerating supported devices.
+    1. Add `TopologyInfo` to Device structure in the device plugin interface.
+Plugins should be able to determine the NUMA Node(s) when enumerating supported devices.
 See the protocol diff below.
     1. Device Manager calls `GetAffinity()` method of Topology Manager when deciding device allocation.